 As Anderson's highly anticipated followup to There Will Be Blood, The Master's reputation precedes it, since it had been reported that the film was a dramatization of the early days of Scientology and its leader L. Ron Hubbard.

 In fact the titular "Master" – one Lancaster Dodd (Anderson regular Philip Seymour Hoffman) – is obviously modeled on Hubbard, and certain tenets of his religion (known as "The Source") are remarkably similar to those in Scientology.
-But it's clear that Anderson isn't trying to blow the lid off of the infamous church/cult's secrets so much as he is trying to figure out just how such a crazy organization got started in the first place.
-The answer, it seems, lies in the troubled, soul-searching years America went through after World War II – said troubles and soul-searching usually brushed under the carpet during that overtly optimistic and conformist time.
+But it's clear that Anderson isn't trying to blow the lid off the infamous church/cult's secrets so much as he is trying to figure out just how such a crazy organization got started in the first place.
+The answer, it seems, lies in the troubled, soul-searching years America went through after World War II – said troubles and soul-searching usually brushed under the rug during that overtly optimistic and conformist time.

 The story – as much as there is one – is told through the eyes of Freddie Quell (Joaquin Phoenix), an emotionally disturbed sailor with a gruesome family past and likely memories of wartime horror.
 One night he clambers onto a yacht that's been "borrowed" by Dodd and his followers, and he and Dodd bond over Quell's moonshine.
 What follows is a strange, ambiguous movie, one devoid of any traditional dramatic narrative, as Dodd takes Quell under his wing.

 What I concluded is that The Master is a story about a man and his dog – only the dog here is another man.
 (The title is a clue.)
 For Quell is a dog – a mad dog, frequently scolded by Dodd for being "naughty" and put through rigorous training sessions in order to "tame" him.